brotherelric/discord-ui/README.md

         ...
     ```
     Note: You don't have to use `` `type` ``, you can just use `type`
     - Empty descriptions for slashcommands and slashoptions.
-Their default value is now `\u200b` which is an "empty" char
+The default description value is now `\u200b` which is an "empty" char

     </details>